quinnanya/quinnanya.github.io/src/past-projects/yrdl.md

 blurb: "Corpus & projects related to modern literature for young readers."
 ---

-The Young Readers Database of Literature (YRDL) is a collaboration with Nichole Nomura and Jennifer Wolf.
-Details and website coming soon!
+The Young Readers Database of Literature (YRDL) was a collaboration with Nichole Nomura and Jennifer Wolf.